Susmit07/Data-Engineering/README.md

 # Temperature Sensor & Immigration Data project:

-For more details please read the README.md section
+The project uses multiple technologies to address customer specific use case.
+For more details please read the README.md section in the project